piotrmurach/tty-progressbar/README.md

 bar.on(:progress) { |amount| ... }
 ```

-When the progress bar finishes and completes then the `:done` event is fired.
+When a progress bar finishes and completes then the `:done` event is fired.
 You can listen for this event:

 ```ruby
 bar.on(:done) { ... }
 ```

-Alternatively, when the progress bar gets stopped the `:stopped` event is fired.
+Alternatively, when a progress bar gets stopped the `:stopped` event is fired.
 You can listen for this event:

 ```ruby
 bar.on(:stopped) { ... }